Advice to students embarking on the TPE course

 - Be confident with Word and Excel.
 You will be using this for your final exam and throughout the course, so you need to know how to use it.
 For example, can you use formula, create tables and insert headers and footers?

 - At TPE, you need to think about current issues and what is happening in the business world.
 Start reading commercially, from a broad range of areas.
-A good place to start are the updates and roundups on the ICAS website.
+A good place to start is the CA Today email news briefing.